 As the use of generative Artificial Intelligence (AI) becomes widespread, McMaster University has struck a task force to explore its potential for enhancing teaching and learning, as well as the challenges associated with its use.
 This page shares some of the work of the Task Force, as well as resources related to generative AI and teaching and learning.

-The Task Force on Generative Artificial Intelligence in Teaching and Learning started work on May 1.
+The Task Force on Generative Artificial Intelligence in Teaching and Learning started work on May 1st and concluded August 29th.
 It is co-chaired by Kim Dej, vice-provost, Teaching and Learning, and Matheus Grasselli, deputy provost.
 Faculty, staff and students from across the university are on the Task Force, which will submit recommendations to Susan Tighe, provost and vice-president (Academic) by early September on the use of generative AI in teaching and learning.
+The Final Report is expected to be public by the end of September and will be posted here.

 Scope and Outcomes